 COACHING/ONLINE CLASSES AND WORKSHOPS

-2. A free ONGOING weekly workshop online, Writing Sprints to Prompts, on Tuesdays from 12 noon – 1pm ET for the Westport Library, Westport, CT.
-(ZOOM LINK BELOW) This is like a write-in but with extras…think of it as my office hours where you can ask me anything about writing, publishing or marketing fiction.
+I host a free weekly workshop for the Westport Public Library, featuring Writing Sprints to Prompts and an AMA (“Ask Me Anything”).
+This is like a write-in but with extras…think of it as my office hours where you can ask me anything about writing, publishing or marketing your stories.

 We’ll chat for the first few minutes and then I’ll share some prompts and first lines which people can use, tweak or ignore.
 The time can be spent on new words or world-building, revising – anything at all – doesn’t even have to be creative writing.
 Then we’ll write for 50 minutes, and in the last 5 mins we’ll discuss writing goals and obstacles (and tips to overcome them) for the coming week, which will include submissions to journals and publishers.

-3. The Writing Institute, Sarah Lawrence College (NY): ‘Learn How to Link Your Short Stories and Memoirs into a Collection with Tessa McGovern’ (online)
+4. The Writing Institute, Sarah Lawrence College (NY): ‘Learn How to Link Your Short Stories and Memoirs into a Collection with Tessa McGovern’ (ONLINE/ZOOM)

 2 hour session on Wednesdays 6.30 – 8.30 PM EST

 Five VIRTUAL workshop dates as follows: